What is an expense ratio and what’s a good one?

 Why it’s important to understand expense ratios

 However, there’s good news for investors, too: Expense ratios have been declining for years.
+There are many passive funds out there with expense ratios of 0 percent which is great for investors.
+Typically, any expense ratio higher than 1% is high and should be avoided, however it’s important to note that many investors choose to invest in funds with high expense ratios if it’s worth it for them in the long run.
 Over an investing career, a low expense ratio could easily save you tens of thousands of dollars, if not more.
 And that’s real money for you and your retirement.

 What’s a good expense ratio?